 There are many different types of NYS teaching certificates and licenses.
 Adelphi’s College of Education and Health Sciences has a brief overview of the different credentials.

 In general, certificates and licenses require:

-To learn more about Adelphi University’s online programs and download a brochure, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.
+To learn more about Adelphi University’s online programs and request information, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.

 Two important certificates for teachers in New York are the initial certificate and the professional certificate.
 Think of these as entry-level and advanced credentials, respectively.

 A key difference between them is the required education: initial certificate holders need to complete a program that leads to certification, while professional certificate holders must have a master’s degree and three or more years of paid, full-time teaching experience.

 An initial certificate is the first step for teachers, administrators and other school personnel.
 This is a starter credential that is good for five years.
 During this time, you must complete the necessary requirements and apply for a professional certificate.
 In some cases, you may qualify for a time extension so that your initial certificate is valid beyond five years.

 While all certifications are issued by the NYSED, there are multiple pathways to certification.
 These pathways depend on your previous experience and how you would like to earn your certificate.
 The NYSED Office of Teaching Initiatives website lays out 10 potential pathways, which are based on your educational and professional experience.

 A couple common pathways to an initial certificate are:

 - Completing an approved teacher preparation programs, such as the Adelphi online Master of Arts in Art Education